pharmacome/curation/indra_errors.rst

 If the evidence chosen cannot\should not be coded in BEL.
 Also if it’s incomplete or unclear

 Site of Modification
 ~~~~~~~~~~~~~~~~~~~~

-If the specific site of protein modification (amino acid residue) is not correct
+The entity was labelled with the wrong modification site.

 Physical Contact Missing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the evidence does not describe a direct increase/decrease
+The relationship was labelled as directed but the evidence does not show that.